segraef/graef.io/create-your-own-cryptocurrency-token/index.md

 {{< image src="import-wallet.png" caption="**Import into your Phantom Wallet.**" >}}

-You can also use your seed phrase for import.

 ## Top up your wallet

 Let's top up your wallet address you just created with some `$SOL`to cover the transaction fees.

 {{< image src="topup.png" caption="**Top up your Wallet.**" >}}

-If you imported your wallet address into Phantom you can check the balance there or you can use `solana balance` to check
+If you imported your wallet address into Phantom you can check the balance there or you can use `solana balance` to check:

 ```
 solana balance